vitch/jScrollPane/README.md

 ## Contributing

-There is a simple [grunt](http://gruntjs.com) based build script which will help to produce a minified version of jScrollPane if you make any modifications and want to submit a pull request.
-You can find it in the `build/` directory.
+There is a simple [grunt](http://gruntjs.com) based build script in `Gruntfile.js` which will help to produce a minified version of jScrollPane if you make any modifications and want to submit a pull request.

-To use it, make sure you have [node](http://nodejs.org/), npm and the `grunt-cli` module installed first:
+To use it, make sure you have [node](http://nodejs.org/), npm:

 ```
-npm install -g grunt-cli
+npm install
 ```

 Then:

 ```
-cd build
+npm run build
-grunt
 ```

 Please remember to update the changelog in the comment at the header of both JS files when submitting a pull request.